Dr. Randi Fredricks, Ph.D

 Dr. Fredricks received her journalism training from Santa Clara University and graduated from there with a BA in Communications in 1991 after completing published research on communications.

 Her first book, Healing & Wholeness: Complementary and Alternative Therapies for Mental Health, is used as a textbook on integrating natural medicine into counseling, psychotherapy, and psychology.
 Her second book Fasting: An Exceptional Human Experience is about the long history of fasting for medical, psychological, spiritual, and political reasons.
-Her latest book Alternative Treatments for Anxiety provides revolutionary remedies for healing anxiety through proven all-natural methods.
+Her latest books Alternative Treatments for Anxiety and Alternative Treatments for Depression provide revolutionary remedies for healing anxiety and depression through proven all-natural methods.

 Published Communication Researcher